Efficient Context Propagating Perceiver Architectures for Auto-Regressive Language Modeling: Experimental Results

 \section{Experimental Results}

-We evaluate different enhanced PerceiverAR architectures on Wikitext-103~\cite{merity2022pointer} and PG-19~\cite{raecompressive2019} to test the perplexity of different models.
-In general, each model is trained under the same set of hyperparameters (batch size, total number of epochs and learning rate scheduler) to make the perplexity comparisons standardized.
+We evaluate the three proposed enhanced PerceiverAR architectures and the ECP architecture on Wikitext-103~\cite{merity2022pointer} and PG-19~\cite{raecompressive2019} datasets to test the perplexity of different models.
+In general, each model is trained under the same set of hyper-parameters (batch size, total number of epochs and learning rate scheduler) to make the perplexity comparisons standardized.

-\textbf{Results for Enhanced Architectures V1, V2 and V3} - In Table~\ref{table:MainResult}, the main experimental results are presented for three different model configurations (A, B and C).
+\textbf{Results for Double Attention, Compressed Double Attention and $s$-Split Double Attention} - In Table~\ref{table:MainResult}, the main experimental results are presented for three different model configurations.
 For all configurations, the history length in the Perceiver model is the sequence length subtracted from the latent length.
 In Configuration A, a sequence length of 1024 is used with an embedding size of 512, with 8 heads and 8 layers.
-Enhanced Arch V2 uses a segment size of 256 with latent sizes of 256 and 512.
+The $s$-Split Double Attention PerceiverAR uses a segment size of $s=256$ with latent sizes of 256 and 512.
 It uses a segment size of 128 when the latent length is 768.
-Enhanced Arch V3 compresses the history component to size 128.
+The Compressed Double Attention PerceiverAR compresses the history component to size 128.
 In Configuration B, the embedding size is 768, with 6 heads per layer and 6 layers.
 In this configuration, a sequence length of 2048 is used, with a latent length of 1024.
-Enhanced Arch V2 uses a segment size of 512.
-In this configuration, each model is trained for 200,000 iterations with a starting learning rate of $2^{-4}$.
-Lastly, in Configuration C an embedding size of 768 is used and there are 6 heads per layer with a total of 6 layers.
+The $s$-Split Double Attention PerceiverAR uses a segment size of 512.
+In Configuration A and B, each model is trained for 200,000 iterations with a starting learning rate of $2\times10^{-4}$.
+Lastly, in Configuration C, an embedding size of 768 is used and there are 6 heads per layer with a total of 6 layers.
 A sequence length of 2048 and a latent length of 1024 is used.
-Enhanced Arch V2 uses a segment size of 512 and model V3 uses a compression size of 256.
+The $s$-Split Double Attention PerceiverAR uses a segment size of 512 and the Compressed Double Attention PerceiverAR uses a compression size of 256.
 Models in this configuration are trained for 500,000 iterations.